aerospike-community/aerospike-graphite/README.md

                         /var/log/aerospike/asgraphite.log]
-  -si, --sindex          Gather sindex based statistics, default disabled (version 3.1.6+) -v, --verbose			Enable additional output in the logs
+  -si, --sindex          Gather sindex based statistics, default disabled (version 3.1.6+) -v, --verbose			Enable additional output in the logs --tls_enable          Enable TLS
+  --tls_encrypt_only    TLS Encrypt Only
+  --tls_keyfile TLS_KEYFILE
+                        The private keyfile for your client TLS Cert --tls_certfile TLS_CERTFILE
+                        The client TLS cert --tls_cafile TLS_CAFILE
+                        The CA certificate for the server (if self-signed or not globally recognized) --tls_capath TLS_CAPATH
+                        The path to a directory containing CRLs --tls_protocols TLS_PROTOCOLS
+                        The TLS protocol to use.
+Available choices: SSLv2, SSLv3, TLSv1, TLSv1.1, TLSv1.2, all.
+An optional + or
+                        - can be appended before the protocol to indicate specific inclusion or exclusion.
+  --tls_blacklist TLS_BLACKLIST
+                        Blacklist including serial number of certs to revoke --tls_ciphers TLS_CIPHERS
+                        Ciphers to include.
+See https://www.openssl.org/docs/m
+                        an1.0.1/apps/ciphers.html for cipher list format --tls_crl             Checks SSL/TLS certs against vendor's Certificate Revocation Lists for revoked certificates.
+CRLs are found in path specified by --tls_capath --tls_crlall          Check on all entries within the CRLs --tls_name TLS_NAME   The expected name on the server side certificate
 ```

 For example, to start <strong>asgraphite</strong> daemon, you might issue a command like this: